aplteam/MarkAPL/Docs/MarkAPL.md

 1. If a list item contains a code block or a paragraph then there **must** be an empty line before the code block or paragraph respectively.

 1. A stand-alone code block may have zero or up to three leading spaces.
 This rule **does not apply** for code blocks that are part of a list item since spaces are used as the means to work out which list level the code block belongs to.
-That means that if for the non-fenced lines the indentation is not right it does not qualify as a code block at all.

 1. Single empty lines between list items and sub-paragraphs / code blocks belonging to a list item are ignored.